julianchurchill/text-adventure/README.md

    - Possibly others
 - Text for graveyard entrance description suggests you've just entered it when you could have approached from a different direction.
 - Scrollbars on action buttons list to make it clear that there might be more buttons
+- Oren text about the necklace should indicate that you need to give it to his wife (is this correct?)

 - [FEATURE] What's new dialog for first run of new version.